Skip to main content

 Will I have to diet or exercise after the procedure?

 The answer is yes.
 After surgery, you will be put on a highly restrictive post-op diet, which slowly reintroduces foods as it becomes safe for your body to digest them.
-After the post-op diet, you will be given support in order to help you eat the right foods.
+After the post-op diet, you will be given support to help you eat the right foods.
 Although surgery makes it hard to overeat while reducing the body’s ability to absorb calories, there is a risk that the patient will fall back into old behaviors.
-For this reason, we provide support including a monthly in-person support group, online support, and help from dietitians who are knowledgeable about the nutritional needs of bariatric surgery patients.
+For this reason, we provide support, including a monthly in-person support group, online support, and help from dietitians who are knowledgeable about the nutritional needs of bariatric surgery patients.

 An exercise regimen is highly recommended, and patients who exercise are much more likely to be satisfied with their results.